cover Nederlands

 Historical Context Note (By ChatGPT-5 - march 2026)

-Rather than modifying existing images, both artists worked from the ground up by programming their own visual languages.
-This placed their practice within a small group of early artists who treated the computer not as a passive instrument, but as an active generative medium.
-In this sense, the concepts described in the article—such as the Auto-Composer and the time-based structure of Moving Drawings—anticipated later developments that would become widely recognised as generative and algorithmic art.
-Seen from today's perspective, this publication offers valuable insight into a transitional period in digital art history.
-The emphasis on automation, variation, and process over fixed imagery reflects an early understanding of ideas that would later become central to contemporary digital and generative art practices.
+Rather than manipulating images that already existed, both artists began at the point of origin: they programmed their own visual languages, creating a foundation from which images could emerge.
+In doing so, they positioned themselves within a small and forward-looking group of artists who regarded the computer not as a passive tool, but as an active generative medium β€” a source from which images could grow.
+Seen in this light, the concepts described in the article, such as the Auto-Composer and the time-based structure of Moving Drawings, can be understood as early signals of developments that would later gain wide recognition under the terms generative and algorithmic art.
+From a contemporary perspective, this publication reveals itself as a window onto a transitional moment in the history of digital art.
+The emphasis on automation, variation, and process β€” rather than on the fixation of a single definitive image β€” reflects an early awareness of principles that would later become central to contemporary digital and generative art practices.

-As such, this article serves not only as documentation of specific artworks, but also as a record of an exploratory phase in which artistic identity, technological capability, and conceptual thinking became increasingly intertwined.
-Today, it stands as a historical testimony to the emergence of autonomous, software-driven image generation within the broader development of digital art.
+Thus, this article functions not only as documentation of individual artworks, but also as testimony to an exploratory phase in which artistic identity, technological capability, and conceptual thinking became increasingly intertwined.
+Today, it may be read as a historical document marking the emergence of autonomous, software-driven image generation β€” a development that has since secured a lasting place within the broader history of digital art.